 When recalling my early trials with him, I’m reminded of an observation attributed to Mark Twain on fatherhood: “When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
 But when I got to be 21, I was astonished at how much the old man had learned in seven years.”

 As a child at our family dinner table, my father’s positive approach to life would display in something as simple as a remark about how much he’d enjoyed his lunch.
 I recall vividly one evening he exclaimed, “I had collard greens today, and they were the best collard greens I’ve ever had.”
-Now, as a youngster, in my opinion there was never enough ketchup on the table to mask the bitterness of collard greens and I could not begin to understand how any serving of those soggy morsels could be “the best ever.”
+Now, as a youngster, in my opinion there was never enough ketchup on the table to mask the bitterness of collard greens and I could not begin to understand how any serving of those soggy mush could be “the best ever.”

-But as I grew older and began to better understand my father, I realized that he truly believed the greens he had that day were the best he’d ever had.
+But as I grew older and began to better understand my father, I realized that he truly believed the greens he had that day were “the best” he’d ever had.
 I came to understand that his opinion about those greens had nothing to do with the way they were prepared on that or any particular day, and everything to do with his appreciation and enjoyment of them — and many other things — every day.

 I realized that, like so many in his generation who lived through the Great Depression and World War II, he learned not to assume there would be another meal or another day.
 He fully appreciated life, and especially the little things, like collard greens.

 He witnessed a lot in his lifetime after WWII.
 He was distressed by the self-centered cultural devolution of the 1960s, the restoration of national pride under Ronald Reagan, and much to his disappointment, the rise of the socialist sympathizers in the last 8 years of his life – the effluent of an ungrateful generation.